 12 Dec HOW WORKPLACE DESIGN CAN EasE SEASONAL AFFECTIVE DISORDER (SAD)

 SAD affects an estimated ten million Americans each year.
-According to a 2018 study by human resources consulting firm Futureworks, “the absence of natural light and outdoor views hurts the employee experience.
+According to a 2018 study by human resources consulting firm, Futureworks, “the absence of natural light and outdoor views hurts the employee experience.
 Over one-third of employees feel that they don’t get enough natural light in their workspace.
-47% of employees admit they feel tired or very tired from the absence of natural light, and 43% report feeling gloomy because of the lack of light.”
+Forty-seven percent of employees admit they feel tired or very tired from the absence of natural light, and 43% report feeling gloomy because of the lack of light.”
 In fact, more than one-third of employees lose as much as 60 minutes when their emotional wellness suffers, according to Future Workplace.
 The good news is that companies can design their workspaces to accommodate employees suffering from SAD.

 Here are some examples: